yirkajk/yirkajk.github.io/README.md

 Quantum computing: what can quantum computers do, what can't they do, and the structure that creates those differences.

 Specific areas I'm interested in include: quantum computational complexity, algorithms, optimization, and connections to applications.

-My past experience is primarily with complexity theory.
-For now, I'm open to a wide variety of topics.
-I hope to refine my research interests with guidance during grad school.
+I'm still open to learning about a wide variety of topics.
+I hope to refine my research interests as I pursue a Ph.D.

-My interests are mostly theoretical, but I also find motivation in efforts to develop and apply quantum computers.
-I would be interested in gaining more experience with this type of work during the spring and summer of 2019.
+While my interests are mostly theoretical, I also find motivation in efforts to develop and apply quantum computers.
+I would be interested in gaining experience with this type of work during the spring and summer of 2019.

 ***